-- (a) The Director and the Director's authorized enforcement personnel have the authority to: cite for civil penalties or eject from any Property any person acting in violation of Title X, any Rules, or the laws of the State of Oregon. - (b) Written notice must be given to any person excluded from Metro Property.
+- (a) The Director and the Director's authorized enforcement personnel have the authority to cite for civil penalties in the manner set forth in Metro Code Chapter 2.03 for any violation pertaining to its parks, cemeteries, and natural areas; or eject from any Property any person acting in violation of Title X, any Rules, or the laws of the State of Oregon.
+A civil penalty issued under the authority of this section may not be less than \$25 nor more than \$500. - (b) Written notice must be given to any person excluded from Metro Property.
 The notice must specify the violation of Title X, the Rule violated, or the law of the State of Oregon that is the basis for the exclusion and must specify the dates covered by the exclusion.
 The notice must contain a statement of the person's right to request a hearing and to be represented by legal counsel.
 The notice must be signed by the issuing party.
-The consequences of failing to comply with the exclusion notice must be prominently displayed on the notice. - (c) A person receiving an exclusion notice may request a hearing to appeal the exclusion by sending a written request for a hearing to the Director by registered or certified mail.
+The consequences of failing to comply with the exclusion notice must be prominently displayed on the notice.

-(d) At any time during the period of the exclusion, a person receiving an exclusion notice may apply in writing to the Director for a temporary waiver from the exclusion.
+- (c) A person receiving an exclusion notice may request a hearing to appeal the exclusion by sending a written request for a hearing to the Director by registered or certified mail. - (d) At any time during the period of the exclusion, a person receiving an exclusion notice may apply in writing to the Director for a temporary waiver from the exclusion.
 The Director may grant a temporary waiver of an exclusion based upon a showing of good cause for said waiver.
 [Ord.
 96-659A, Sec.
 1.; Ord.
 15-1366; Ord.
-18-1419.]
+18-1419; Ord.
+23-1500.]